suvraadeep/BASH-AGENT-LANGGRAPH/output_markdown/rag_questions.md

-Does the target path need to be absolute or relative?
+Does folder A exist?
-Should the script handle cases where the symbolic link is broken (target doesn't exist)?
+Should hidden files be included in the count?
-Should the script recursively search subdirectories?
+Should subdirectories be recursively searched?